The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Durka is a nationally recognised health and care leader who has been involved in a variety of roles addressing population health and tackling health inequalities across the UK and beyond.
 She is passionate about transforming the approach of the health and care system in England so that it is more joined-up, equitable, effective in prevention as well as treatment, and focused on enabling people to be healthy for as long as possible.

-Damien Régent, Non-Executive Director and Deputy Chair
+Richard Guest - Non-Executive Director and Deputy Chair

 (voting Board member)

-Dr Zaheer Ahmad MBE, Associate Non-Executive Director
+Dr Zaheer Ahmad MBE - Associate Non-Executive Director

 Appointed 1 March 2023, re-appointed February 2024 and February 2025